Solidaritätslied: History

 Two versions of the text exist, both written by Brecht.
 The better known version is the second, written during the Spanish Civil War, which is more abstract and ideological.
-The first version is more closely tied to the film Kuhle Wampe.
-In 1932, the song was first performed with the collaboration of several working-men's choirs.
+The first version is more closely tied to the film Kuhle Wampe where the melody is used frequently.
+Similarly, it features in the 1932 orchestral Suite No. 3 Kuhle Wampe, Op.
+26. In 1932, the song was first performed with the collaboration of several working-men's choirs.
 The song spread quickly in the final months of the Weimar Republic, particularly at sporting events.